 Next, he became a University of Missouri-KC Law School LLM graduate.
 The LLM Degree is the terminal degree in law.

-As a result of the specific work that he was doing, he was granted a Top Secret Security Clearance.
+As a result of the specific work that he was doing, he was granted a Top Secret Security Clearance during his military service as well as later during a portion of his civilian employment.

-While working for these entities he has worked in-person at client / customer locations in Washington DC, Los Angles, Detroit, Memphis, Houston, San Diego, San Antonio, Australia, Hong Kong, Thailand, and Mexico.
+While working with these entities on a value-added team member basis, he has worked in-person ("boots on the ground") at their client / customer locations in Washington DC,, Dallas, Houston, Los Angles, Sacramento, El Paso, Chicago, Milwaukee, Kansas City, Minneapolis, San Francisco, Detroit, Philadelphia, Memphis, San Diego, Atlanta, Boston, San Antonio, Australia, Hong Kong, Thailand, Mexico, and other locations.

 Currently, in addition to his law practice in Bryan, Texas ("The John E. Miller Law Office") where he focuses on the legal aspects of "Contracts Management" (JohnnyAttorney.com) he owns and operates "Johnny Pickleball Sports", a distributor / dealer of sports equipment in Bryan / College Station, Texas: (See -www.johnnyPickleball.com ).